SOCS4001 Religion and Development

 - Students are able to (1) critically evaluate the conflicts and convergences among religious and secular approaches to development; (2) apply theories of religion and development to case studies; (3) discuss approaches to development and wellbeing in religious traditions; and (4) improve written and oral communication skills.

-- Typically this unit is assessed in the following ways: (1) an essay; (2) an analytical exercise; (3) an examination; and (4) participation.
+- Indicative assessments in this unit are as follows: (1) an essay; (2) an analytical exercise; (3) an examination; and (4) participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.